Code-Institute-Submissions/memory-blocks/README.md

         ![Image](assets/images/playing.png)

         - When the timer for the memorizing time reaches zero the playing time begins.
 The timer resets and displays a new value (see table below).
-The grid turn grey and a selection of colours appears above the grid.
+The grid turns grey and a selection of colours appears above the grid.
 The player clicks on a colour to choose it.
 A thick black border appears around the colour to let the player know it has been clicked.
 They can then click on the grid to fill it with that colour.
 The game finishes when the timer reaches zero or the player clicks the finish button.